Poster Presentation Information

 - Arrows, pointing hands, numbers and letters may be used to help clarify the sequence of the poster presentation.

-- The poster board available surface area is 4' high x 8' wide.
+- The poster board available surface area is 4' x 6'.
 It is advisable to have an 8" high headline strip that runs the full length of the poster.
 Include the title, authors, and affiliations on the strip with letters not less than 2" high.